-- Refrain from any action that could lead to an escalation of violence or they will be held criminally responsible; - Publicly condemn acts of violence by all parties involved in the crisis; ensure compliance with the Charter of Non-Violence co-signed by the political parties, including ensuring that their members do not take part in or incite violence; - Fully engage in the inter-Burundian dialogue conducted under the auspices of the East African Community and Ugandan mediation; cooperate fully with the Ugandan mediation and its facilitator Benjamin Mkapa so that a peaceful solution to the crisis may be found as soon as possible; - Commit to define, in cooperation with the United Nations and in consultation with the Government and independent civil society organizations in Burundi, a roadmap for human rights that would include measures to put an end to serious and massive human rights violations, to ensure the protection of human rights and the fight against impunity of those responsible for such violations, and to strengthen the normative framework on the protection of human rights.
-This roadmap would be based on the recommendations of the African Commission on Human Rights, the UN treaty bodies, and special procedures of the Human Rights Council. - Refrain from any declaration that may maintain or exacerbate tensions.
+- Refrain from any action that could lead to an escalation of violence under threat, if necessary, to be held criminally responsible; - Publicly condemn acts of violence by all parties involved in the crisis; ensure compliance with the Charter of nonviolence co-signed by the political parties, including ensuring that their members do not take part in or foment violence; - Fully engage in the inter-Burundian dialogue process conducted under the auspices of the East African Community and Ugandan mediation; cooperate fully with the Ugandan mediation and its facilitator Benjamin Mkapa so that a peaceful solution to the crisis may be found as soon as possible; - Commit to define, in cooperation with the United Nations and in consultation with the Government and organizations of independent civil society in Burundi, a roadmap for human rights in Burundi that would include measures to put an end to serious and massive human rights violations, ensure the protection of human rights and the fight against impunity for perpetrators of such violations, and strengthen the normative framework on the protection of human rights.
+This roadmap would be based on the recommendations of the African Commission on Human Rights, treaty bodies of the UN, and special procedures of the Council of Human Rights. - Refrain from any declaration that may maintain or exacerbate tensions.